OperationSpark/portfolio/README.md

 `git add .`

-`git commit -m 'First commit'`
+`git commit -m 'add portfolio.html file'`

 `git push`

-Give it a couple minutes and you should be able to view your website live on the web at [http://username.github.io!](http://username.github.io%21/) (Where 'username' is your own username.)
+Give it a couple minutes and you should be able to view the additions to your website live on the web at [http://username.github.io!](http://username.github.io%21/) (Where 'username' is your own GitHub username.)

-You are LIVE ON THE INTERNET!
+You now have a portfolio on the Internet, whoot!